Silver nanoparticles (shown) could help prevent blood clots. Credit: The American Chemical Society.

 Debabrata Dash and colleagues point out that patients urgently need new anti-thrombotic agents because traditionally prescribed medications too-often cause dangerous bleeding.
 At the same time, aging of the population, sedentary lifestyle and spiraling rates of certain diseases have increased the use of these drugs.
 Researchers are seeking treatments that more gently orchestrate activity of platelets, disk-shaped particles in the blood that form clots.

-The scientists describe development and lab testing of that seem to keep platelets in an inactive state.
+The scientists describe development and lab testing of silver nanoparticles that seem to keep platelets in an inactive state.
 Low levels of the nanosilver, injected into mice, reduced the ability of platelets to clump together by as much as 40 percent with no apparent harmful side effects.

 The nanoparticles “hold immense potential to be promoted as an antiplatelet agent,” the researchers note.
 “Nanosilver appears to possess dual significant properties critically helpful to the health of mankind — antibacterial and antiplatelet — which together can have unique utilities, for example in coronary stents.”